Twinklebear/Twinklebear.github.io/_posts/2013-08-20-lesson-4-handling-events.md

 A Basic Main Loop
 -
-We'll be adding a main loop to keep the program running until the user quits so that they can use it as long as they want too, instead of for some fixed delay period.
+We'll be adding a main loop to keep the program running until the user quits so that they can use it as long as they want to, instead of for some fixed delay period.
 The structure of this loop will be very basic.

 {% highlight c++ %}
 while (!quit){